USB notes

 Why do some cables charge faster than others?

-Related to coding
+Related to programming

 on libusb and platforms